Updated:

 The On The Move Grenade range is attempting something that is quite refreshing to see in the Australian caravan industry: genuine innovation.
 While some manufacturers are content to slap a new sticker on an old layout, OTM has thrown out the rulebook with the Black Edition Grenade range launched earlier this year.

 The headline act?
 A massive club lounge in a 19ft van.
 But looking past the shiny furniture, there is a fascinating shift happening under the skin of these vans.
-We are talking about a move to automotive-grade engineering and a power system that is designed to sever the umbilical cord to caravan parks completely.
+We are talking about a move to automotive-grade engineering and a power system from Renogy that is designed to sever the umbilical cord to caravan parks completely.
 Let’s take a closer look at the range.

 Before we get to the fancy electric beds, we need to talk about what’s underneath.
 The Grenade sits on OTM’s proprietary “Desert Master” chassis.
 Instead of the traditional heavy box section steel, they are using 550-grade high-tensile steel.
 For context, many in the industry use 350 or 450 grade.